SEND and Inclusion

 The school provides a graduated response to each child dependent on the level of need.
 These are often referred to as waves of intervention.

-Wave 1: Quality first teaching through differentiation in all curriculum areas.
+Wave 1: Universal support including Quality first teaching through differentiation in all curriculum areas.

 Wave 2: Small group support for those pupils who are achieving below age expected levels

-Wave 3: Focussed, individualised programmes for pupils working well below age expectation
+Wave 3: Focused, individualised programmes for pupils working well below age expectation

 Specialised Intervention for those with Additional Needs